Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 - The contact information of the company you will work for as a contractor

-- Proof of your five years of experience with copies of permits and W-2s
+- Proof of your five years of experience with copies of permits and tax documents, such as W-2s or Schedule C form 1040

-- Once approved by the Board, complete and submit a background check proving you have not been convicted of a disqualifying offense (this must be completed before you take your exam)
+- Once approved by the Board, complete and submit a background check proving you have not been convicted of a disqualifying offense (this must be completed before you take your exam)—valid for 1 year

 - Write and pass both the Business & Law and HVAC Contractor Trade exams with a score of at least 70%